quantify-os/quantify-scheduler/docs/compilation_backends.rst

     echo_schedule = echo_sched(times=np.arange(0, 60e-6, 1.5e-6), qubit="q0", repetitions=1024)

-Next, we retrieve the compilation config from the quantum device and see for which compilation backend this is suitable.
+Next, we retrieve the :class:`~.CompilationConfig` from the quantum device and see for which compilation backend this is suitable.
+In the current example we have a simple :class:`~.backends.graph_compilation.SerialBackend` that is used to do different compilation passes as a linear chain.

 .. jupyter-execute::